-After Discharge
+After discharge

 You will be notified by radiology with an appointment for a CT scan and you will see the Interventional Radiologist the same day.
-The Interventional Radiologist will inform you of the response to treatment and advise you of the next step in your care.
+The Interventional Radiologist will discuss with you the next steps in your plan of care.